briansorahan/www-echonest/README.md

 WWW::EchoNest - Perl modules for accessing The Echo Nest web API.
 Read more about the Echo Nest at http://the.echonest.com.

 INSTALLATION
 --------------------

 #### Prerequisites
  - Working internet connection for running the tests.
+ - Echo Nest API key (go to http://developer.echonest.com).
  - JSON CPAN module (and JSON::XS for speed!) for parsing Echo Nest responses.

 #### Recommended CPAN modules